EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 2. The listener endpoint computes the COSE object as defined in {{sec-cose-object}} of this specification.

+3. Before transmitting the unicast response message, the listener endpoint uses its own private key to create a counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
+Then, the counter signature is included in the Header of the COSE object, in the "cs" paramenter of the "unprotected" field.

 ## Verifying the Response ## {#sec-verify-response}

 Upon receiving a secure unicast response message, a multicaster endpoint proceeds as described in Section 7.4 of {{I-D.ietf-core-object-security}}, with the following modifications: